UmaxCode/springboot-with-aws-transcribe/README.md

   🎧 [Click here to play the audio](transcribe.m4a)
 ![Pronunciation Example](github.png)

-- S3 buckets was created using CloudFormation template : Refer to the [resource-deployment.yaml](resource-deployment.yaml)
+- S3 buckets were created using CloudFormation template : Refer to the [resource-deployment.yaml](resource-deployment.yaml)